conix-center/flash-browser-detector/README.md

 # Glitter Detector

-The glitter detector should detect a modulated LEDs to anchor AR content as described [here](http://users.ece.cmu.edu/~agr/resources/publications/ipsn_20_glitter.pdf).
+The glitter detector should detect modulated LEDs to anchor AR content as described [here](http://users.ece.cmu.edu/~agr/resources/publications/ipsn_20_glitter.pdf).
 This repository should lead to a more lightweight implementation, able to run in a browser, using WebAssembly.

 Based on [apriltag](https://github.com/AprilRobotics/apriltag).